foundry-rs/book/src/reference/forge/forge-clone.md

 Specifying Etherscan API key via `--etherscan-api-key <API_KEY>` will increase Etherscan API rate limit and avoid the *5-second* wait time in `forge clone`.

-Just as `forge init`, `forge forge` will by default initialize a new git repository, install some submodules and create an initial commit message.
+Just as `forge init`, `forge clone` will by default initialize a new git repository, install some submodules and create an initial commit message.

 If you do not want this behavior, pass `--no-git`.